 So how do you totally nail your classroom setup?

 Perhaps you’ve just graduated from uni, and have been offered a classroom role at a local school.
 You may have even relocated to a different city or town to follow your teaching dream.
-Maybe you’ve been on the relief teaching and short-contract rounds for a while and you’ve secured your own class in 2020.
-Or, maybe you’re returning from a stint teaching overseas or a period of maternity leave.
+Maybe you’ve been on the relief teaching and short-contract rounds for a while and you’ve secured your own class in 2021.

 Creating your ideal space is one of the most exciting tasks at the beginning of the school year!
 An amazing classroom setup will inspire your students to love learning.
 A functional, well-configured classroom will truly buzz.